sokie/cnc_game_proxy/README.md

 ### SSL Certificate Validation Patch

-When Red Alert 3 connects to the login server, it validates the server's SSL certificate against a hardcoded public key embedded in the game executable.
+When Cnc connects to the login server, it validates the server's SSL certificate against a hardcoded public key embedded in the game executable.
 Other community servers solve this by patching the executable to replace the original key with their own.

 This project takes a different approach: instead of modifying the game executable, we patch the certificate validation at runtime to accept any SSL certificate.
 This is implemented in `ra3-proxy/patch/RA3/PatchSSL.cpp` and is based on [fesl.ea.com certificate verification remover](https://aluigi.altervista.org/patches/fesl.lpatch) by Aluigi.

 ### SSL Proxy for Legacy Ciphers

-Red Alert 3 uses an extremely outdated SSL implementation with cipher suites that modern servers no longer support due to security vulnerabilities.
+Cnc games use an extremely outdated SSL implementation with cipher suites that modern servers no longer support due to security vulnerabilities.
 Requiring server operators to enable these insecure ciphers would be a poor solution.

 Instead, this project includes a local SSL proxy (`ra3-proxy/patch/RA3/ProxySSL.cpp`) that: